 Method 4: The Rhyme as Reason Bias

-During our formative years, humans are often taught lessons and stories through nursery rhymes.
+During our formative years, humans often learn lessons and stories through nursery rhymes.
 This is because the human brain naturally retains information that rhymes.
 Furthermore, your brain more easily accepts this information as factual than the same information without a rhyme.
 Scientists refer to this as “Rhyme as Reason Bias.”
 This phenomenon should encourage marketers to utilize more creative copy (where appropriate) that rhymes in their marketing.
 A fun – and effective! – way to improve your marketing message.

 Method 5: The Reason Why

 Behavioral scientists have also deduced that humans are more likely to engage with a product or service if they are explicitly given a reason.
 Often, marketers are too subtle.
-They imply the reason(s) their product or service should be purchased but forget to really sell it.
+They imply the reason(s) people should purchase their product or service, but forget to really sell it.
 The data shows that this could be a mistake.
 The human brain is more accepting of something after the word “because.”
 So, effective marketing should always directly address a Reason Why what they are selling is beneficial to the prospective client.

 Did you like this article?
 Consider subscribing.
 We share more marketing tips like this in our monthly newsletter.
 We don’t spam, pinky promise.